HEP-FCC/fcc-tutorials/FCCsnowmass.md

 2) Add the track informations to the output files by modifying ```FCCeeAnalyses/ZH_Zmumu/dataframe/analysis.py``` for the ```efcharged``` collection and produce plots with them as in 1)

-3) Produce plots wiht larger statistic.
-In order to produce plots with more statistics, we could use already processed large statistics samples.
+3) Produce plots with larger statistics by re-running ```fccrun``` with more events.

+4) **This part can only be on lxplus and for people having the access rights to eos and the analysis dictonary** In order to produce plots with more statistics using centrally produced samples, we could use already processed large statistics samples.
-To do so we re-run the pre-selection over 1 percent of the total statistics [here](http://fcc-physics-events.web.cern.ch/fcc-physics-events/Delphesevents_fccee_v02.php):
+To do so we re-run the pre-selection over 10 percent of the total statistics [here](http://fcc-physics-events.web.cern.ch/fcc-physics-events/Delphesevents_fccee_v02.php).

 ```bash
  python FCCeeAnalyses/ZH_Zmumu/dataframe/preSel.py